Barbera vs Barbaresco: What's the Difference?

 Barbaresco, on the other hand, is not a grape but a place.
 It's a small, prestigious DOCG zone in Piedmont where the only permitted grape is Nebbiolo.
 Unlike Barbera, Nebbiolo is pale in colour but powerful in structure, with firm tannins, high acidity, and aromas that evolve beautifully in the glass.
 Think rose petals, cherries, tar, truffle, and a touch of spice.

 Barbaresco wines require ageing before release and continue to develop complexity over many years.
 They are elegant yet structured, best enjoyed with richer fare such as braised meats, aged cheese or truffle-laced risotto.
-The tannins in young Barbaresco can be quite firm, but they soften beautifully with time, revealing layers of complexity that make these wines so prized by collectors.
+The tannins in young Barbaresco can be quite firm, but they soften beautifully with time, revealing the layers of complexity that make these wines so prized by collectors.

 The Nebbiolo Family